Economics essay writing workspace

 Which citation style does it use?▾

 APA or Harvard author-date are both supported and are the standards in most economics departments.
 The form lets you pick.
 In-text citations, a References or Bibliography section at the end, and working-paper formatting where relevant.
+Always follow your institution's academic integrity policies and treat every draft as a starting point you edit into your own.

-Ready to draft your economics essay?
+Ready to plan your economics essay?

-Draft My Economics EssayPay per essay.
+Plan your essayPay per essay.
 Never a subscription.